scottculcheth/lumen-recipes/README.md

 This was built on using Laravel/Homestead as the virtual environment which is included as a dependency on the project.

-- Clone this repository into C:\code\projects\gousto
+* Clone this repository into C:\code\projects\gousto
+  * If you wish to put it somewhere else, edit your Homestead.yaml to reflect this
-- Ensure you have Vagrant and VirtualBox installed
+* Ensure you have Vagrant, VirtualBox, PHP and Composer installed
+* Run composer install from command line
-- Add gousto.test to your hosts file 192.168.10.10
+* Add gousto.test to your hosts file 192.168.10.10
-- Run Vagrant up
+* Run Vagrant up
+* Copy .env.example to .env

 API Endpoints
 =============